PdxCodeGuild/career-guide/linkedin/linkedin.md

   - if you need a headshot, please email our office admin to schedule one: admin@pdxcodeguild.com
 - a background image relevant to your profession or hobby
 - a title
+  - Use highly searched keywords and informative headlines
-  - job searchers: this should be the title of roles you're applying to so you'll show up in relevant search results
+  - suggestion: this could be the title of roles you're applying to so you'll show up in relevant search results
+- shoot for 500 connections

   ![](../resources/linkedin/info-header.PNG)